|Nutritional Guidelines (per serving)|

 Add snow peas, bell pepper, 1/4 cup water, onions, ginger, and garlic to pan; stir-fry 3 minutes.
-Add mushrooms; stir-fry 2 minutes.
+Add mushrooms and stir-fry 2 minutes.

 Combine remaining 1/2 cup water, tamari, peanut butter, cornstarch, Sriracha sauce, and salt in a small bowl; stir well.
 Add tamari mixture and tofu to pan; cook 1 minute or until thickened, stirring constantly.

 Recipe courtesy of The Soy Foods Council